Skip to main content

 Until his old age, Robert Bosch was interested in the processes and associates in his company.
 During a tour of the Feuerbach plant, the 80-year-old has everything shown and explained in detail.

-“In addition to responsibility, diversity as one of the Bosch values is still a prerequisite for our success today.
-In this way, the different perspectives, experiences and strengths of the employees are included into the business and the change.
-Our associate networks are an excellent example of this.
-I am impressed by how many colleagues from different areas learn from each other here and work together to advance their visions in the interests of the company.
-This commitment is just great.”
+“In addition to responsibility, diversity is also one of our core values at Bosch.
+With their individual perspectives and experiences, our associates contribute directly to the success and transformation of the company.
+One example of this are the associate networks at Bosch.
+I am impressed by how many colleagues from different areas learn from each other and work together to advance their visions in the interests of the company.
+This commitment is simply fantastic.”

 Author: Christine Siegel